 I am an associate editor at: SIAM Journal on Financial Mathematics (2013-), Mathematics and Financial Economics (2010-) and Review of Derivatives Research (2007-) and a past AE of Journal of Economic Dynamics and Control (2007-2013).

-I am on the Council of the Bachelier Finance Society.
+I am a former member of the Council of the Bachelier Finance Society.

 I am teaching ST334 in Term 1 2020/21.
 Moodle page link.

 ST957 Financial Derivatives (Term 1 2019/20, 2018/19, 2017/18, 2016/17).